-Schochor, Federico and Staton’s Managing Partner, Jonathan Schochor, appeared in a recent Baltimore Sun article and video about the class action settlement the firm is seeking on behalf of former patients of Johns Hopkins gynecologist, Dr. Nikita Levy.
+Schochor and Staton, P.A.’s Managing Partner, Jonathan Schochor, appeared in a recent Baltimore Sun article and video about the class action settlement the firm is seeking on behalf of former patients of Johns Hopkins gynecologist, Dr. Nikita Levy.
 On October 30, 2013, a Baltimore court approved the class action against Johns Hopkins, which will enable the hospital to avoid further litigation if a settlement is reached.
 Mr. Schochor, as a lead litigator in this case, was featured speaking at a press conference and heavily quoted in explaining the merits of the case.

 Levy is accused of surreptitiously photographing and recording videos of his patients.
 As someone who worked in the Baltimore hospital and health system since 1988, Dr. Levy had violated as many as 12,600 women.

 Concern over Levy’s actions arose when a female colleague noticed what looked like a pen camera hanging from the doctor’s neck and then alerted Hopkins officials.

 Levy died in an apparent suicide amidst these charges.